-SharePoint Embedded Developer Guide 2026: Build Document Apps on Microsoft 365
+SharePoint Embedded: Build Document Apps on Microsoft 365

-A practical 2026 guide to SharePoint Embedded — create containers, read and write files via Microsoft Graph, integrate Power Automate, migrate content, and connect AI agents.
+2026 guide to SharePoint Embedded — create containers, manage files via Graph, and connect Power Automate and AI agents.

 Why SharePoint Embedded Is the Right Foundation for Document Apps in 2026